-The method randomly subdivides the data into many sets of Cal/Val pair.
+The method randomly subdivides the data into many sets (or Jackknife samples) of Cal/Val pairs.
 The Cal set is used to derive the coefficients of the observation model, whereas the Val set is employed to check the accuracy of the model.
 The results are probability distributions of model coefficients and their prediction uncertainties.

-The Cal/Val sets are derived from the n available matchups following two rules: i-, both Cal and Val sets must contain at least 7 samples ( $k{min} = 7$ ) and ii-, each sample is used once, either for calibration or for validation.
-The minimum sample size, ( $k{min} = 7$ ), is selected using the method of Cohen et al. (2003) to limit the error of the derived slope to 35 % at 95 % of confidence.
-This value (35 %) represents the desired level of accuracy for satellite derived chl-a (McClain et al., 2006; Bailey and Werdell, 2006).
+The Cal/Val sets are derived from the n available matchups following two rules: (i) both Cal and Val sets must contain at least 7 samples ($k{min} = 7$), and (ii) each sample is used once, either for calibration or for validation (i.e. sampling without replacement).
+The minimum sample size, ($k{min} = 7$), is selected according to the method of Cohen et al. (2003), to achieve about 35 % error in the derived slope at 95 % of confidence.
+This value, 35 %, corresponds to the desired level of accuracy for satellite-derived Chl a products (McClain et al., 2006; Bailey and Werdell, 2006).

-The number of Cal/Val pairs is computed as $nr = n - 2k{\min}$ .
-Now, for each $i = [k{\min}, n - k{\min}]$ the method forms a Cal/Val pair by increasing/decreasing the number of data points in the sets.
-The number of possible combinations, npci, for the ith Cal/Val pair is, where n is the total number of data points, $k_i$ is the number of samples in the Cal or Val set during the ith iteration.
-For data sets with, n > 20, (holds for both the OPE and NOMAD matchups), the number of possible combinations (npci) is large (e.g. 1.9848 E9 for 75 over 7 in OPE), and therefore npci is reduced to the number of used combinations, nuci, by selecting nuci = 10lognpci combinations from npci.
-In principle each combination nuci has the same probability of occurrence, therefore the uniform distribution is used to select nuci unique combinations from npci.
+The number of Cal/Val pairs is computed as $nr = n - 2k{\min} + 1$.
+Now, for each $i = [k{\min}, n - k{\min}]$, the method forms a Cal/Val pair by increasing/decreasing the number of data points in the sets (forming the Jackknife sample).
+The number of possible combinations, npc_i, for the i-th Cal/Val pair is where n is the total number of data points, k_i is the number of samples in the Cal or Val set during the i-th iteration.
+For data sets with n > 20 (holds for both the OPE3 and NOMAD matchups), the number of possible combinations (npc_i) is large (e.g. 1.9848 E9 for 75 over 7 in OPE3), and therefore npc; is reduced to the number of used combinations, nuc_i , by bootstrapping $nuc_i = 10 \log npc_i$ combinations from npc_i .
+In principle, each combination nuc_i has the same probability of occurrence; therefore, the uniform distribution is used to select nuc_i unique combinations from npc_i (bootstrap method of Efron and Tibshirani, 1993).
 Each formed Cal/Val set is used for the calibration and the subsequent validation of the empirical model.
 The validation is always performed using type-II model (Bevington and Robinson, 2003), while the calibration depends on the model, e.g. for linear model we use the type-I regression.
-The accuracy of the empirical model is assessed using two statistical measures: i-, the mean absolute error between derived and measured values (MAE) and ii- the coefficient of determination ( $R^2$ ).
-The algorithm produces three probability distributions (PDs), two for the calibration coefficients, PDc, and one for the accuracy measure, PDv.
-The above method (called GeoCalVal) is implemented in the following steps:
+The accuracy of the empirical model is assessed using two statistical measures: (i) the mean absolute error between derived and measured values (MAE) and (ii) the determination coefficient (R^2).
+The algorithm produces three probability distributions (PDs): two for the calibration coefficients, PD_c, and one for the accuracy measure, PD_v.
+The above method is implemented in the following model, called GeoCalVal: